chrisxfire/chrisxfire.github.io/content/notes/operating-systems/linux/berkeley-packet-filter.md

 - Allows userland process to filter packets; BPF returns only those packets; other packets not copied from kernel to this process
 - BPF = this filter + raw interface

-# BPF Raw Datalink Interface
+# bpf raw datalink interface
 - Pseudo-devices taht bind to network interfaces
 - READ retrieves buffers full of packets received on the interface
 - WRITE injects packets on the interface